rudelm/rudelm.github.io/content/post/2020/09/23/email-notification-for-fail2ban-events/email-notification-for-fail2ban-events.md

   * action_: ban only the IP
   * action_mw: ban the IP and send email with whois information about the banned IP
-  * action_mwl:&nbsp;ban the IP and send email with whois information about the banned IP and add relevant log lines to the email
+  * action_mwl: ban the IP and send email with whois information about the banned IP and add relevant log lines to the email
   * action\_cf\_mwl: notify Cloudfare about the offending IP, ban the IP and send email with whois information about the banned IP

 Do a restart of fail2ban: